Entry of women to Sabarimala: Successful entries

 On 2 January 2019, two women, Bindu Ammini (aged 40) and Kanakadurga (aged 39), entered the Sabarimala shrine, which was confirmed with images from CCTV.
-Bindu Ammini is a resident of Koyilandy in Kozhikode district; Kanakadurga is a native of Angadipuram in the district of Malappuram.
+Ammini is a resident of Koyilandy in Kozhikode district and Kanakadurga is a native of Angadipuram in the district of Malappuram.
 After they entered, the temple was closed for purification, and many protested.
-They were the first women to enter Sabarimala following the decision by the Supreme Court to the end the 18-year-old restriction on women of menstrual age entering the shrine.
-Ammini and Kanakadurga entered the temple not via the 18 sacred steps but via the staff gate.
-They did so with police escort at around 3:45 AM on the morning of Wednesday 2 January 2019, when few other devotees or protesters were in the vicinity.
+They were the first women to enter Sabarimala following the decision by the Supreme Court to end the 18-year-old restriction on women of menstrual age entering the shrine.
+Ammini and Kanakadurga entered the temple not via the 18 sacred steps but through the staff gate.
+They did so with police escort at around 3:45 AM on Wednesday 2 January 2019, when few other devotees or protesters were in the vicinity.
 They had previously attempted to climb the hill on 24 December, but they were blocked by protesters.
 According to reports, both women had stayed at a secret location, vowing not to return home until they offered prayers at the temple.
 The Chief Minister of Kerala, Pinarayi Vijayan, confirmed that the pair had entered the temple, and underlined that the police force was duty-bound to give protection to anyone who asked for security.
 He referred to the entry as a historic moment.

 Their entry was followed by various more successful entries of women to the temple in the same month.
-On 4 January 2019, a 46-year-old woman from Sri Lanka entered the Sabarimala Ayyappa temple and prayed in the sanctum sanctorum.
+On 4 January 2019, a 46-year-old woman from Sri Lanka entered the Sabarimala Ayyappa temple and prayed in the Garbagriha.
 She became the first woman under the age of 50 to have climbed the 18 holy steps with irumudikkettu (offerings to the deity) since the Supreme Court verdict.
 Four days later, a 36-year-old female Dalit leader claimed to have entered the temple.
 To prove the claim, a Facebook group called 'Navodhana Keralam Sabarimalayilekku' ('Renaissance Kerala to Sabarimala') posted a series of videos and photos showing the Dalit leader at Sabarimala.

 On 18 January 2019, the Government of Kerala informed the Supreme Court that, after Ammini and Kanakadurga, 51 women of reproductive age dodged protesters to enter the Sabarimala shrine.
 Media reports have noted several discrepancies in the list submitted by Kerala government; for example, their list included post-menopausal women and even one man.